adarshtamiri-dev/External-flow-over-Airship-w-OpenFOAM/README.md

 # External Flow over Complex Bodies with k-Epsilon Model – OpenFOAM Case File
 ## Force Coefficients ✅
 ## Drag Coefficients ✅
-## Easy Adjustment of AOA (FLow Components) ✅
+## Easy Adjustment of AOA ✅
-## (tested) Mesh Generation with CfMesh ✅
+## Mesh Generation with CfMesh ✅
-## Optimized Layer Generation using SHM ✅
+## 🧪 Optimized Layer Generation using SHM ✅

-This repository contains a tuned and ready-to-use OpenFOAM case setup for external aerodynamic flow simulations using the k-Epsilon turbulence model.
-Though originally tested on a specific geometry, the setup is highly adaptable and can be easily extended to similar external flow problems.
+This repository contains an OpenFOAM case setup which is good for most external aerodynamic flow interactions over surface bodies.
+Though originally built for a specific geometry, the setup is highly adaptable and can be easily extended to similar external flow problems.

-##But why CfMesh?
-  Easy Configuration.
-(Simpler than SnappyHexMesh) Easy control over patch names (Simply combining patch.stl files) Good for Curved/ Complex Geometry alignments.
-  Good for automation
-  Good bye to heavy blockMeshes and snapping out of them.
-  Cons: The additional features (like Better control and Heavy Meshes) are not Open-Sourced.

 ##🔧 Features